The Salvation Army is standing with over 130 organisations to call for climate action for the sake of all the things that matter most.

 About The Climate Coalition

 The Salvation Army is part of The Climate Coalition, the largest group of people dedicated to action on climate change and limiting its impact on the environment and the world’s poorest communities.
 With our sister organisations Stop Climate Chaos Cymru and Stop Climate Chaos Scotland, our combined supporter base embraces more than 11 million people spanning over 130 organisations across the UK, from environment and development charities to unions, faith, community and women's groups.
-Click here for more information.
+Find out more information on The Climate Coalition website.